aleppax/upyftsconf/README.md

 ## How it works
 copy the file config.py at the root of your project.
-Edit it adding as many dictionaries as you wish, those are factory settings but can be modified.
+Edit it adding as many dictionaries as you wish, those are factory settings but can be modified afterwards.
-You can also add new dictionaries or settings simply by using the method `add(dictionary_name, key_name, value)` If the dictionary doesn't exist, it creates it and add the key:value pair.
+You can also add new dictionaries or settings simply by using the method `add(dictionary_name, key_name, value)` If the dictionary doesn't exist, it creates it and adds the key:value pair.
 The function `add` returns the config module updated, you have to assign it to itself: `config = config.add('dict_name','key','value')` , the garbage collector should take care of the rest.

 ```micropython